-The deletion of the Ccys region from the P2X7 receptor had no effect on the initial rate of rise of the ATP-evoked current (normalized traces were superimposable, Fig. 4).
-However, the current then desensitized and did not have the slowly developing secondary component.
-This desensitizing phenotype corresponds to that described for activation of naïve receptor by low agonist concentrations that has been modeled to occupancy of one or two ATP-binding sites at the naïve receptor (38).
-Occupancy of the third ATP binding site then favors the transition to the secondary developing current (38).
-Our data show that deletion of the Ccys region impairs the normal gating transitions required for the secondary component.
-The Ccys region could be introduced into both P2X1 and 2 receptors with only modest effects on their time courses (slowing and speeding up, respectively).
-The Ccys region has been shown to be involved in cholesterol sensitivity at P2X7 receptors, and it has been proposed that the proximal C-terminal region is "in contact with or may dip back into the plasma membrane" (32).
-The inclusion of the Cys region in P2X1 and 2 receptors could, therefore, provide an "additional membrane anchor" of the C-terminal region that accounts for the effects on time course.
-The ability to swap the Ccys region into P2X1 and 2 receptors with only modest effects on the time course suggests that it does not independently confer the slow secondary growth in current.
+The deletion of the Ccys region from the P2X7 receptor had no effect on the initial rate of rise of the ATP evoked current (normalized traces were superimposable, Figure 4).
+However the current then desensitized and did not have the slowly developing secondary component. desensitizing phenotype corresponds to that described for activation of naïve receptor by low agonist concentrations that has been modelled to occupancy of one or two ATPbinding sites at the naïve receptor (38).
+Occupancy of the third ATP binding site then favours the transition to the secondary developing current (38).
+Our data show that deletion of the Ccys region impairs the normal gating transitions required for the secondary The Ccys region could be component. introduced into both P2X1&2 receptors with only modest effects on their time-courses (slowing and speeding respectively).
+Ccys region has been shown to be involved in cholesterol sensitivity at P2X7 receptors and it has been proposed that the proximal C terminal region is "in contact with or may dip back into the plasma membrane" (32).
+The inclusion of the Cys region in P2X1&2 therefore receptors could provide "additional membrane anchor" of the C terminal region that accounts for the effects on time-course.
+The ability to swap the Ccys region into P2X1&2 receptors with only modest effects on time-course suggests that it does not independently confer the slow secondary growth in current.

-The P2X7-2N β chimera (and the S23N and NRRL mutants) as well as P2X7-delCcys mutants had effects not only on the time course of agonist-evoked currents but also reduced ethidium uptake by \sim 90-95%, indicating a significant effect of disrupting both of these regions on pore dilation.
-The effects of the Ccys deletion are consistent with a recent study of the hP2X7 receptor showing reduced large pore formation when the region was deleted (32).
-However, at the rP2X7 receptor, the rate of dye uptake was enhanced following Ccys deletion (28), indicating species differences in their regulation/properties.
-To our surprise, combination of mutations in the N and C juxtamembrane regions (P2X7-2NBdelCcys) rescued ethidium uptake and the rise time of peak current to WT levels.
-The mutation of both regions does not return the receptor completely to WT properties because the current showed some desensitization and was slower to deactivate following agonist removal, and peak current amplitudes were reduced by \sim 75%.
-These results (and those from other chimeras) highlight that there is no clear correlation between the peak current amplitude, kinetics, and pore formation, suggesting that the processes are not interdependent.
-These results also indicate that the P2X7-specific NB and Ccys regions (absent in P2X7- $2N\beta$ delCcys) are not required for pore dilation.
-This is consistent with the pore dilation observed at P2X2&4 receptors that lesterol sensitivity (32).
-Taken together, a range of studies have highlighted the important role of variant residues in the pre-TM1 region in regulation of ion channel activity.
-However, the P2X7 receptor pre-TM1 region did not confer the facilitatory phenotype when the region was swapped in reciprocal chimeras with P2X1 and P2X2 receptors (where responses were faster and showed increased desensitization compared with the WTs).
-This suggests that the amino-terminal juxta-TM1 region does not act independently but regulates gating via interaction with other parts of the receptor.
+The P2X7-2N $\beta$ chimera (and S23N and NRRL mutants) as well as P2X7-delCcys mutants had effects not only on the time-course of agonist evoked currents but also reduced ethidium uptake by ~90-95% indicating a significant effect of disrupting both of these regions on pore dilation.
+The effects of the Ccys deletion are consistent with a recent study on the hP2X7 receptor showing reduced large pore formation when the region was deleted (32).
+However at the rP2X7 receptor the rate of dye uptake was enhanced following Ccvs deletion (28) indicating differences species in their regulation/properties.
+To our surprise combination of mutations in the N and C juxta-membrane regions (P2X7-2NβdelCcys) rescued the ethidium uptake and the rise-time of peak current to WT levels.
+The mutation of both regions does not return the receptor completely to WT properties as the current showed some desensitization, was slower to deactivate following agonist removal and peak current amplitudes were reduced by ~75%.
+These results (and those from other chimeras) highlight that there is no clear correlation between the peak current amplitude, kinetics and pore formation suggesting that the processes are not interdependent. results also indicate that the P2X7 specific Nβ Ccvs regions (absent in 2NβdelCcys) are not required for pore dilation.
+This is consistent with the pore dilation observed at P2X2&4 receptors that vary in their amino terminal region and lack the Ccys insertion (43,44) and suggests that other parts of the receptor underlie pore dilation.